 If you ask Ferdinand what TUMO is, his answer is: “Free computer classes with lots of fun stuff.
 An amazing centre with tons of computers and the best technology.
 So far, we have only been able to participate online, but it also works from home.”
 In more formal terms, TUMO is a unique educational project, an idea of the Armenian-American entrepreneurial couple Sam an Silvia Simonian, who originally wanted to promote digital education in Armenia.
 To this end, they have developed a completely individual learning concept for 12 to 18-year-olds, with ten core areas, from graphic design, photography, animation and music production to programming and robotics.
 Some of the well-suited furnishings were specially designed, e.g. the mobile desk TUMObile which resembles a bumper car.
 TUMO World software is at the core of the concept.
 Students have to develop the content themselves.
 This is based on the belief that having fun sparks students’ ambition, makes them eager to learn and promotes personal responsibility.

 Coaches are available to answer questions.
-Once students have gone through the orientation phase and become familiar with all ten core areas, they can specialise in three areas. and are then taught in workshops by experts who have undergone additional TUMO training.
+Once students have gone through the orientation phase and become familiar with all ten topic areas, they can specialise in three areas. and are then taught in workshops by experts who have undergone additional TUMO training.

 Classrooms look antiquated in comparison